San Diego Birth Network Principles

-San Diego Birth Network is a group of dedicated professionals that supports birth people, babies, and families during the prenatal, birth and postpartum period.
+San Diego Birth Network is a group of dedicated professionals that supports birthing people, babies, and families during the prenatal, birth and postpartum period.
 Our mission is to create a place that allows families the confidence that the professionals listed believe in the natural process of birth.
-Each of our Providers strive to uphold and abide by the mother and baby friendly principles listed below.
+Each of our Providers strive to uphold and abide by the principles listed below.

 Normalcy of the Birthing Process

 - Birth is a normal, natural, and healthy process.

-- Women and babies have the inherent wisdom necessary for birth.
+- Birthing people and babies have the inherent wisdom necessary for birth.

 - Babies are aware, sensitive human beings at the time of birth, and should be acknowledged and treated as such.

 - Breastfeeding provides the optimum nourishment for newborns and infants.